Skardyy/ttyimg/README.md

          <width>x<height> or <width>x<height>xForce. specify the size of the winodw in px for fallback / overwrite (default: 1920x1080)
   -sc string
          <width>x<height> or <width>x<height>xForce. specify the size of the winodw in cell for fallback / overwrite (default: 120x30)
-  -cache bool
+  -scale string
+         scales the spx and sc, only usefull for centering in smaller portions of the screen (default: 1) -cache bool
          rather or not to cache the heavy operations (default: true)
 ```